- Free car park (height restriction 2.2m)

 What you’ll find there…

 This award-winning park on the outskirts of Sandhurst, Shepherd Meadows, is named after wildlife artist and campaigner David Shepherd.
-There are flower-rich meadows to explore along the River Blackwater, and a choice of routes.
+There are flower-filled meadows to explore along the River Blackwater, and a choice of routes.
 A shorter loop on surfaced paths, or a longer stroll venturing onto unsurfaced paths.
-The surfaced path is well made and level, and would make a nice walk with a buggy or wheelchair.
-The ramp coming off the far bridge is quite steep.
-You don’t have to go that way though, follow instead the signposted path to neighbouring Sandhurst Memorial Park and take advantage of its children’s play area or sporting facilities, or sample the diary ice cream at the café.

 If you’re feeling more energetic, there are great links to the surrounding countryside via the signposted Blackwater Valley Path.
-Head upstream and you’ll come to Hawley Meadows, another lovely stretch of the river, with a good path taking you on a circular walk.
+Head upstream and you’ll eventually come to Hawley Meadows, another lovely stretch of the river, with a good path taking you on a circular walk.
+Downstream, you can walk to Swan Lake Park following this route.